lucasnobsob/AlzheimerEarlyDetection/README.md

-# AlzheimerEarlyDetection
-This repository was created for the final project of the postgraduate course in Data Science, aiming to provide an API that will return a classification based on a set of clinical data or a list of MRI images.

 # Alzheimer Diagnosis API

 Esta API utiliza modelos de aprendizado de máquina para diagnosticar Alzheimer com base em imagens de ressonância magnética e dados clínicos.